RConsortium/S7/tests/testthat/_snaps/class.md

     Error <simpleError>
       Can't convert `X[[i]]` to a valid class.
 Class specification must be an S7 class object, the result of `new_S3_class()`, an S4 class object, or a base class, not a <character>.

+# S7 classes: can't inherit from an environment

+    Code
+      new_class("test", parent = class_environment)
+    Error <simpleError>
+      Can't inherit from an environment

 # abstract classes: can't be instantiated

     Code